 Below we shall introduce a well-posed weak formulation of this problem, in which the condition [u] = 0 is treated as an essential condition in the choice of the trial space and the condition on the normal stresses is treated as a natural interface condition.
 In two-phase flow applications the interface is unknown and finding its location is a part of the numerical simulation.
 Thus often the fluid dynamics problem is coupled with an interface capturing technique.
-One commonly used interface capturing technique is the level set method, see [24, 5, 20] and the references therein.
+One commonly used interface capturing technique is the level set method, see [28, 8, 24] and the references therein.
 If the level set method is used, then typically in the discretization of the flow equations the interface is not aligned with the grid.
 This causes certain difficulties with respect to an accurate discretization of the flow variables.
-Recently, extended finite element techniques (XFEM; also called cut finite element methods or unfitted finite elements) have been developed to obtain accurate finite element discretizations, see, for example, [7, 14, 12, 4].
-We consider one particular XFEM, in which the pressure variable is approximated in a conforming P_1 -XFE space and the velocity is approximated in the standard conforming P_2 -FE space.
-This pair of spaces is popular in the discretization of two-phase incompressible flows [10, 21, 22].
+Recently, extended finite element techniques (XFEM) have been developed to obtain accurate finite element discretizations, see, for example, [10, 17, 15, 7].
+These methods are closely related to so-called CutFEM, cf. [5].
+We consider one particular XFEM, in which the pressure variable is approximated in a conforming P_1 -XFE space and the velocity is approximated in the standard conforming P2-FE space.
+This pair of spaces is popular in the discretization of twophase incompressible flows [13, 25, 26].
 The pair is not LBB stable and therefore a stabilization technique is needed.
-We use the stabilization suggested in [14].
-In the recent report [15], this finite element discretization method has been analyzed for the stationary variant of (1.1), i.e., $\tau = 0$.
+We use the stabilization suggested in [17].
+In the recent report [18], this finite element discretization method has been analyzed for the stationary variant of (1.1), i.e., $\tau = 0$.
 For the corresponding variational formulation, an inf-sup stability result is derived with the key property that the stability constant is uniform with respect to h, the viscosity quotient μ_1/μ_2 and the position of the interface in the triangulation.
-Based on this result and interpolation error estimates, optimal discretization error bounds are derived in [15].
+Based on this result and interpolation error estimates, optimal discretization error bounds are derived in [18].
 We use this discretization for the quasi stationary problem (1.1).
 After discretization one obtains a symmetric saddle point system.
 Due to the use of the standard P_2 -FE space for the velocity, optimal preconditioners for the velocity block in the stiffness matrix are known (e.g., multigrid).
-In [15] a robust Schur complement preconditioner for the stationary case $(\tau = 0)$ is presented.
-In this paper, we derive a new Schur complement preconditioner for the quasi-stationary case $(\tau \ge 0)$.
+In [18] a robust Schur complement preconditioner for the stationary case $(\tau = 0)$ is presented.
+In this paper, we derive a new Schur complement preconditioner for the quasi-stationary case $(\tau \geq 0)$.
 We propose a preconditioner that is robust with respect to h, τ , μ_1/μ_2 and the position of the interface in the triangulation.
+The three main contributions of this paper are the following ones.
+Firstly, we present

 The three main contributions of this paper are the following ones.
 Firstly, we present a Schur complement preconditioner that is new.
 Secondly, for a part of the parameter range, namely $\tau \in [0, c_0] \cup [c_1 h^{-2}, \infty)$, with constants $c_i > 0$, we give a theoretical analysis from which the robustness property follows.
 For our analysis, we need an LBB type stability result for the Darcy limit, i.e. $\tau \to \infty$.
 We prove this new result (3.2).
-Finally, we give results of systematic numerical experiments, which indicate that the robustness property of the preconditioner holds for the whole parameter range $\tau \ge 0$, and propose a slight modification of the Schur complement preconditioner which has improved robustness with respect to the density ratio ρ_1/ρ_2 .
+Finally, we give results of systematic numerical experiments, which indicate that the robustness property of the preconditioner holds for the whole parameter range $\tau \geq 0$, and propose a slight modification of the Schur complement preconditioner which has improved robustness with respect to the density ratio ρ_1/ρ_2 .